Published regulator decisions

 Nursing and Midwifery CouncilNurse

-Struck off the register
+Erasure(struck off the register)

 The NMC's Fitness to Practise Committee reviewed a 9-month suspension order imposed on Trey Vergara, a registered nurse, for shouting at and intimidating a colleague in 2021.
 The panel found his fitness to practise remained impaired and that he had shown limited engagement, no insight, no remorse and no remediation, telling the NMC he considered himself retired.
 The panel decided to replace the suspension with a striking-off order, which will take effect on 23 April 2026.